Glossary of terms

 toxicity identification and evaluation (TIE): toxicity characterisation procedures involving use of selective chemical manipulations or separations and analyses coupled with toxicity testing to identify specific classes of chemicals and ultimately individual chemicals that are responsible for the toxicity observed in a particular sample.

-the means by which the toxicity of a chemical or other test material is determined.
+toxicity test: the means by which the toxicity of a chemical or other test material is determined.
 A toxicity test is used to measure the degree of response produced by exposure to a specific level of stimulus (or concentration of chemical) for a specified test period.

 trophic level: a notional stage in the ‘food chain’ that transfers matter and energy through a community.
 Primary producers, herbivores, carnivores and decomposers each occupy a different trophic level.